Cragganmore 12-year-old Speyside Single Malt miniature. 1980/90s

 Bottler: D. & J. McCallum

-Bottling serie: Miniature
+Bottling series: Miniature

 Bottling Year: 1980s-1990s